SigmaJahan/Towards-Understanding-the-Challenges-of-Bug-Localization-in-Deep-Learning-System/README.md

 9) g2_gtf_generator_class_method_variable_comment.py: Generate groud truth for class, methods, variable, comments (output: gtf_path)
 10) h_commit_history_generator.py: Generate commit history (outout: commit_path)

-By following these steps, you will be able to generate and preprocess the dataset.

 ### 2_scoring

 1) a_similarity_models.py: Compute the similarity between bug reports and source files with rVSM (sf_sim)